 If only it were that easy!
 I was 18 or 19 when I built my tourer but my father was a mechanic in his past and we had fairly comprehensive workshop equipment to hand so maybe I faired better than other young "Siviste."
 (Siviste is a town in the province of Sivas, Turkey and seems an ideal description of a Siva enthusiast!)

-1. Knowing the cooling would be an issue I fitted a Ford export water pump and mounted the full size fan lower on a "jockey" pulley - over 40 years, cooling has never been a problem.
+1. Knowing that cooling could be an issue, I fitted a Ford export water pump (available from the Ford Sidevalve Owners' Club) and mounted a full size fan lower on a "jockey" pulley - over 40 years, cooling has never been a problem.

-2. On my Siva, I braced the rear panel with 1" square tube around the perimeter of this panel and this really did strengthen the chassis.
+2. On my Siva, I braced the rear panel (where the rear seat was on the saloon) with 1" square tube around the perimeter of this panel and this really did strengthen the chassis.

 3. Mounting the body on 1/2" blocks of rubber reduces stress at the bolt locations and prevents squeaks as you waft along country lanes towards a suitable picnic site.